-The Foundation Degree provides the knowledge, understanding and critical analysis to inform current and future professionals, achieved through learning in the workplace.
-It provides students with a strong basis for a wide range of employment opportunities working with a variety of learners as well as further education and training.
-It is seen as a very useful area of study for students planning careers that involve a range of roles in relation to learning, whatever the context.
-These include supporting and leading the learning of others, for example as a mentor or coach.
-The Foundation Degree would be particularly appropriate for those who may consider a route into teacher training.
-It may also be of value to students who wish to understand their own development as reflective lifelong learners.
+The work-related principles upon which this Foundation Degree is built allows the academic study of inclusive education within formal and informal contexts of education, as well as providing a framework for understanding some aspects of human and social development.
+The work contexts may encompass a diverse range of groups within educational settings, such as administration, post-16 learning, children's services, community development, and personal and professional development.
+As such, it is seen as a very useful area of study for students planning careers that involve a range of roles in relation to learning, whatever the context.
+These can also include supporting and leading the learning of others, for example as a mentor or coach.
+This Foundation Degree may also be of value to students who wish to understand their own development as reflective lifelong learners.